officialtpss/tpss-electron/README.md

 # React Electron

-An example of Electron + React
+A simple example of Electron + React

 ## How to Run

-1:simply clone or download project
+1:Clone or download project

-2:install node via npm install
+2:Install node via npm install

 ## Contributing